GabrielInada/CHIVE/ARCHITECTURE.md

 **Orchestrator** is one file: [src/main.js](src/main.js).
 It bootstraps modules at load time and subscribes to the three events that warrant rebuilding the dataset and chart-controls views (`ACTIVE_DATASET`, `COLUMNS_UPDATED`, `CONFIG_UPDATED`), routing each into `refreshView`.
 It is the broadest subscriber but not the only one — `panelManager`, `chart-controls`, and `stateSync` subscribe to their own slices independently (see §5).

-**Presentation** is stateless.
+**Visualization Layer** is stateless.
 Renderers receive data, read state via getters, and produce DOM.
 They never call a facade.
 They never emit.
 If a renderer needs to react to user input, it accepts a callback from the controller layer instead.

 **Utilities** are leaf helpers — pure functions and constants.
 No state imports, no DOM access.
 Safe to call from any layer.